rjspencer/docs/theming.md

     accepted values are `asc` or `desc`

     defaults to `desc`

+type
+:	the type of store item

+	accepted values are any comma seperated string of the following constants: digital, physical

+status
+:	the status of the store items

+	accepted values are any comma seperated string of the following constants: listed, coming_soon, sold_out

+	defaults to all three

 accountid
 : a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`